alinz/Proton.js/README.md

 Description
 ----------------
 Tiny framework for writing inheritance in JavaScript.
-Less than 500 bytes, to be exact 437 bytes event without using gzip.
+Less than 500 bytes, to be exact 437 bytes even without using gzip.

 Introduction & Motovation
 -----------------